 I can barely find my clothes.
 Jake tries to help dress me.
-I’m really afraid I’m becoming epileptic and hold him off.
+I really am afraid I am becoming epileptic and hold him off.
 We laugh.
-I just hope I’ll still need him when the vibrating stops.
+I hope I still need him when the vibrating stops.

 I kiss him goodbye, but it only makes the vibrating worse.

 “Call me tomorrow?” he asks.
 “I’m worried about you now.”

 I barely make it to the Wreck.
 I sit there trying to compose myself for the drive home.
 I want to run back upstairs to Jake.
 The thought of him makes me vibrate and shudder more.
 Finally I carefully drive home.
 I am not drunk or high, just fucked out.
 I run the shower for twenty minutes.
 I lay down after drying off.
 The whole room is shaking.
 Roxy Music runs through my addled brain”

 Love is the drug, got a hook in me

 Songwriters: ANDREW MC KAY, BRYAN FERRY

 © Warner/Chappell Music, Inc., Universal Music Publishing Group, BMG RIGHTS MANAGEMENT US, LLC